 CUBA

 The flight to Cuba is uneventful other than that both me and the Columbian lady next to me contrived to lose our sunglasses.
 We must have been in the Bermuda glass triangle or something.
 The view from the air becomes more interesting when you start to see the islands south of Cuba – Isla de la Juventud (the island of youth) where they set up a prison in the 1800s, and a few other odds and sods before you cross the thin strip that is Cuba, and then bank steeply to land in Havana.
 The welcome is not the warmest.
 I am subjected to minor interrogation at immigration.
 Where did you come from?
 Panama.
 But you are English.
 I’m on holiday.
 Where were you before?
 Venezuela.
 Why?
 Holiday.
 When?
 Today.
 Why not come direct?
 I don’t know, I didn’t arrange it.
 There are many flights from London.
 I didn’t come from London.
 And so it goes on.
 I get through.
 Then it’s customs.
-“Do you own this?” says the officious twat pointing at my traveller’s guitar.
+“Do you own this?” says the official pointing at my traveller’s guitar.
 Yes.
 Give me your passport.
 After he has strip searched the woman in front of me, he gets me to open it up.
 “What is this?”
 A guitar.
 “No guitar!”
 Yes it is, it’s a small one for carrying on aeroplanes.
-“What’s this?”
-It’s a small bomb.
-I saved it because although I could have blown up the plane I thought it would have been more fun to kill you, you silly bastard.*

 I played the intro to “I’m A Man” and showed him how the guitar tuner lit up.
 He seemed quite pleased.
 “Welcome to Cuba sir,” he beamed and I was allowed to go.
 The luggage took ages and I was on the verge of thinking that it hadn’t made the transfer when my traveller’s instinct told me to have a look around.
-Some bastard had whipped it off the conveyor belt and shoved it in a corner.
-I didn’t see him or her do it but whoever it was was clearly a monumental tosser.
+Somebody had whipped it off the conveyor belt and shoved it in a corner.

 And so I drive into Cuba.
 What are my first impressions on the first day?
 Before writing this I have thought carefully because I am presented with something of a dilemma.
 The image, the feel, the impression that one has of the place sets up very high expectations.
 But on day one I have to say that they have not been met.
 I am situated in the best hotel in the heart of Old Havana, the mood is good and the location is great.
 But a quick look at the map reveals that there is almost nothing to see.
 A few crumbly old buildings, a lot of churches, and a dodgy harbour.
 It’s okay, but unless you want to go out and dance or get pissed, it doesn’t actually have many features.
 As I write, I am very conscious that this may not be the view of many visitors, so I am going to hold my opinions until I return to the city in a couple of days, and see if I still agree with myself.